Mountain Hardwear Super/DS Climb Jacket

 In terms of features, the Super/DS isn’t especially well-endowed.
 In fact, the two zipped hand pockets are the only features you get on the jacket as alas there are neither any internal nor chest pockets.
 The use of synthetic fill at the base of the body panels, together with the two harness-compatible zipped pockets, suggests that the intended use of the Super/DS is beneath a harness.
 That being the case, all is well.
 However, those that intend/favour using the jacket over a harness should note that the main YKK zip doesn’t have a double zipper which is another frustration as the belay loop on your harness is obscured by the jacket forcing the user to pull the jacket up to belay.

 Overall the Super/DS has some excellent innovative aspects like the stretchy fabric and baffle construction.
 It’s a well-made and finished jacket, it’s reasonably warm and light and performs well as a belay jacket in all but the most testing of conditions.
 Sadly, however, it has limited features as well as some disappointing design errors and omissions which you don’t expect to see on a jacket with such aspirations at this price point.
 If only it had an internal and/or chest pocket, adjustable cuffs and hood and a two-way zip it would have ticked way more boxes; without these it’s a little lacking.

-Below: The front and the rear of the hood
+The front of the hood